nperon/workshop/src/pages/2018-07-21-es6-toolbox/index.md

 }
 ```

-In the following slightly different version of memoize,
+The following is a slightly different version of memoize.
-arguments of the function, which operate as the cache keys,
+Arguments of the function, which operate as the cache keys,
 are stringified:

 ```javascript